MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/use-loops.md

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../includes/cc-beta-prerelease-disclaimer.md)]

-Loops are a fundamental concept in flow development and prove to be invaluable elements in complex flows.
-The main idea behind a loop is to make a flow repeat one or more actions multiple times.
+Loops are a fundamental concept in desktop flow development and prove to be invaluable elements in complex flows.
+The main idea behind a loop is to make a desktop flow repeat one or more actions multiple times.

 Power Automate Desktop provides three different kinds of loops that iterate based on various factors: